 Shortly after he joined his college team several of his older teammates, jealous of his skills and potential to make the Majors, began to razz him after he threw a pitch in the dirt during a scrimmage.
 They nicknamed him "the wild-man" and mercilessly kept on his case.
 After several weeks of this goading he became shaken by what they were saying and began to think too much on the mound.
 "What if I throw a wild pitch?
 What if I lose control again?"
 Etc. Soon his worry about losing control became a regularly thing.
 "Paralysis by analysis" soon set in.
 The worry led to him getting tighter and more tentative, which led to more loss of control, which got him thinking even more.

-By the time this pitcher contacted me he was ready to give up on his dream.
+By the time this pitcher contacted me, he was ready to give up on his dream.
 His self-confidence was shot and he had little hope that he would ever play the game again the way he once did.
 If mental toughness was a scale of 1-10 he was a -3!
-Sports psychology?
+Mental training?
 Yeah, he'd try anything!
 He was desperate.

-If you can learn the game of baseball, then you can learn enough sports psychology techniques to help you develop a solid mental game.
+If you can learn the game of baseball, then you can learn enough mental toughness techniques to help you develop a solid mental game.
 This pitcher did!
 A few months after we worked together he was able to get his game back on track and after his college career ended he was signed by a Major League team!
 How important is the mental part of your game?
-Do you think Yogi is right?